 Each year, employees in a given company are allowed a maximum of 3 days.
 The entitlement does not include any pro-rating.

 While it is not possible to accrue all your days, you can decide to use them separately.
 In addition, it is possible to make them in full days, part days, or even in periods exceeding a day.
 However, the maximum allowable number of days is three.

-Some companies have particular aspects which are considered reasonable for one’s eligibility for a family responsibility leave.
-However, in most of the cases, the judgement depends on the facts surrounding a given situation.
+Some companies have particular aspects that are considered reasonable for one’s eligibility for a family responsibility leave.
+However, in most of the cases, the judgment depends on the facts surrounding a given situation.
 In some cases, an employee might look at one’s pattern of absences, the number of leave days per month requested, the availability of any evidence, or even the evidence’s cost.

 For instance, a police report or an invoice given by an auto mechanic or a towing company might be needed in a case where an employee seeks permission because a family member suffered a car accident.

 In the case of an illness, medical emergency, or injury, employers are prohibited from demanding any medical notes from the employee.
 The same applies to the disclosure of the relative’s medical condition.
 However, there is no problem in the employer asking for the relative’s name and their relationship with the worker.